Programmer25X/CSGO2-Inspired-Environment/README.md

 - These assets are included only in the compiled build and not redistributed in raw form, respecting the original licenses.
 - Proper credit has been given where known.
 I do not claim ownership of third-party assets.
 - Redistribution of raw assets is not permitted.

+## Attribution Notice
+Some assets used in this project may be licensed under **Creative Commons Attribution 3.0 (CC BY 3.0)** or **4.0 (CC BY 4.0)**.
+Original creators retain full credit for their work.
+All assets are used under the terms of their respective licenses, and I do not claim ownership.
+If you are the creator of any asset used here and would like me to update or clarify attribution, please contact me.

 ----

 ## Reflection